zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

    :width: 400
    :align: center

-   How to reach the download button of the script (3DSC for Metashpe) within the Extended Matrix site
+   How to reach the download button of the script *3DSC for Metashpe* within the Extended Matrix webpage

 Download the script (3DSC for Metashape) from GitHub.